Conversations #2 - Michael Cholbi

 Hey Eclectic Spacewalkers!

 Along with teaching, he is currently the director of the newly created California Center for Ethics and Policy (CCEP).
-Michael is also a founding member of the International Association for the Philosophy of Death and Dying, and has published over 60 peer-reviewed articles.
-His most noted books are Suicide, the Philosophical Dimensions, and on Understanding Kant’s Ethics.
+Michael is also a founding member of the International Association for the Philosophy of Death and Dying and has published over 60 peer-reviewed articles.
+His most noted books are Suicide, the Philosophical Dimensions, and Understanding Kant’s Ethics.